AboutPaulC/Combinations/README.md

 I was reading an article on Wi-Fi password generation and wondered just how long it would actually take to generate a list of all possible pass word combinations...

+### BE WARNED - CPU AND TIME INTENSIVE - START WITH A LOW NUMBER

 So i wrote a little script to run and see what times it could complete in depending on how many characters in length i requested it to be.
 The script uses itertools to create the combinations and then writes each to the console with a print comand and then to a txt file.

 The characters used are: 0123456789abcdefghijklmnopqrstuvwxyABCDEFGHIJKLMNOPQRSTUVQHY-></\-_=+{}[]|?~`€@£#$%^&*()§±'" and SPACE